 Can an LLC become a B Corp?

 Yes!
-In addition to meeting the performance standards, LLCs will need to add a Purpose Clause to their Member Agreement.
+In addition to meeting the performance standards, LLCs will need to add a Purpose & Director’s Clause to their Operating Agreement.
 For more information, see B Lab’s Legal Requirement tool.

 My company is already a C Corp or S Corp.
 Should I become a B Corp?